 For musicians, this means drawing on the resources available to us in the forms of sheet music, text books, teachers, courses, and apps.
 The most traditional (and still most highly celebrated) resource is that of a teacher.
 Learning from a teacher usually consists of weekly 30–60 minute lessons.
 Focused feedback from someone who’s spent years, even decades, working at their craft is more helpful than going it alone by using books or other solo resources.

 All of these resources are helpful in different ways, however.
-In this post, I discuss each type of piano guide and provide recommendations for finding which ones best fit your goals and budget.
+In this post, I discuss the types of resources for learning piano that are out there and provide recommendations for finding which ones best fit your goals and budget.

 Traditional Piano Lessons